TorchQL/torchql/README.md

 ## Writing your first query

-Here is a simple example of queries that can be written in TorchQL to load the MNIST training data and only extract samples with the label equal to 7.
+Here is a simple example of a query that can be written in TorchQL.
+It loads the MNIST training dataset and extracts samples with the label equal to 7.

-First, we set up the TorchQL database:
+First, we set up a TorchQL database:

 ```python
 from torchvision import datasets